This code of conduct applies to every member of the Piccalilli community. Anyone who violates this code of conduct may be sanctioned or expelled.

 - If the person doubles down, they will be given an official warning.

-- If the behaviour continues or is repeated later, the person will be deactivated for 24 hours.
+- If the behaviour continues or is repeated later, the person will be expelled and their membership will be cancelled.

 On top of this, I may remove any offending messages, images, contributions, etc., as I deem necessary.